Police investigating Westport crash that left 10-year-old girl dead, 6 people injured

 WESTPORT, MASS.
-(WHDH) - Authorities are investigating a three-vehicle crash in Westport early Sunday morning that left a 10-year-old dead and six other people injured, officials said.
+(WHDH) - Authorities are investigating a three-vehicle crash in Westport that left a 10-year-old dead and six other people injured early Sunday morning, officials said.

 Emergency crews responding a reported three-car accident on Route 88 involving several children around 2:15 a.m. found seven patients in need of medical attention, Westport police said.